Tel Kabri: Etymology

-The name "Tel Kabri" was given to the site in 1956-58 by its Israeli excavators, who named it after the adjacent kibbutz Kabri, founded in 1949, itself named after the further adjacent historical Palestinian village of Al-Kabri.
+The name "Tel Kabri" was given to the site in 1956–58 by its Israeli excavators, who named it after the adjacent kibbutz Kabri, founded in 1949, itself named after the further adjacent historical Palestinian village of Al-Kabri.
 However, Tel Kabri was not the site of Al-Kabri, but rather two other depopulated Palestinian villages: Al-Tell and al-Nahr.

 As of 2015, the original Canaanite name of Tel Kabri is unknown.
-Aharon Kempinski hypothesised that Kabri might have been the same city as Rehov, referred to in the Execration Texts, an Ancient Egyptian list of enemy polities.
+Aharon Kempinski, who led excavations at the site, hypothesised that Kabri might have been the same city as Rehov, referred to in the Execration Texts, an Ancient Egyptian list of enemy polities.
 Amihai Mazar once believed that Tel Kabri – or the site of Tel Rehov – might be the Rehov from the Execration Texts, or Tel Kabri might be a different Rehov mentioned in topographic lists by Pharaoh Thutmose III.
 No definitive evidence has been found to support any of these hypotheses.
-By the Iron Age, 1200-500 BCE (IA), the site is known to have been called Rehov, and this continued into the Phoenician period – a period of Phoenician dominance over the area, which was concurrent with the Iron Age.
+By the Iron Age, 1200–500 BCE (IA), the site is known to have been called Rehov, and this continued into the Phoenician period – a period of Phoenician dominance over the area, which was concurrent with the Iron Age.

 Early in the Roman Period (64 BCE–500s CE), the town of Kabrita had been established to the east of the tell.
 The site is mentioned in the 3rd century Mosaic of Rehob, as marking one of the northernmost bounds of Jewish resettlement after their return from Babylonian exile.
 Kabrita became the Arab village of el-Kabira, which by the late 1200s CE was called al-Kabrah by the Arabs and Le Quiebre by the Crusaders who controlled the area at the time.
 By 1880, both the village and the ruins on the tel had come to be associated and bear the same names.
 Al-Kabrah eventually became al-Kabri, and this name lasted until the 1948 Arab-Israeli War when the village was depopulated.
 Both the post-war kibbutz, Kabri, on whose grounds the archaeological site is located, and the tel itself, are named for al-Kabri.
 The name of Kabrita, and the later names, were derived from the triconsonantal Semitic root, 'כבר', meaning 'great or powerful', in reference to the plentiful water from Kabri's springs.